BlackPythonDevs/blackpythondevs.github.io/_posts/2023-11-11-what-is-the-us-conference-city-diversity-metric.md

 ---

 If you're planning to take your event to a new area remember the closer you are to culturally diverse cities the more likely you'll have a diverse event.
 That said your location selection is only a part of the journey to a diverse conference.
-\*\*s started pushing conferences to more affordable areas with large international airports.
-These were places like Salt Lake City, Portland, and Montreal.